Cognitive behavioural therapy

 Is CBT for me?

+Just like all psychological therapies, CBT may not be a suitable treatment for everyone.
 Now that you know a little more about the therapy, you should be in a better position to decide whether or not CBT is right for you.
 The therapy will be more useful to those who relate to the ideas behind it.
-This includes the solution-focused approach, the ideas about behaviour, thinking patterns and the importance of completing at-home tasks.
+This includes the solution-focused approach, ideas about behaviour, thinking patterns and the importance of completing at-home tasks.

 Search for a counsellor